 Top Protein Powders for Lactose Intolerance

-- Includes 1 (2.03lb) Organic Plant Based Creamy Chocolate Fudge Protein Power
+- Includes 1 (2.03 lb) Orgain Organic Plant Based Creamy Chocolate Fudge Protein Powder

-- 21 grams of organic plant based protein, contains organic pea, brown rice, and chia, 5 grams of organic fiber, 3 grams of net carbs, 0 grams of sugar, 150 calories per serving
+- 21 grams of organic plant based protein (pea, brown rice, chia seeds), 7 grams of organic dietary fiber, 3 grams of net carbs, 0 grams of sugar, 150 calories per serving

 A nutritional powerhouse.
 All ingredients are organic, vegan, kosher, gluten-free, soy-free, and non-GMO, so Orgain is ideal for those with special diets and food allergies.
 This low-carb powder has no artificial colors, flavors, or preservatives, so you can feel good about consuming it.
 Its combination of hemp, chia seed, brown rice, and pea proteins provides a good balanced mixture of ingredients.